Learn More About Snapshot's Capabilities

 of Actual Police Dept. Evaluation Results

-Parabon's scientists were not satisfied with the kinship solutions developed by academics and chose to develop a new algorithm that takes advantage of the massive amount of data made available by genome-wide SNP typing to compare two genomes and determine the precise degree of relatedness between the two individuals.
+Dissatisfied with these limitations, Parabon's scientists sat out to develop a novel algorithm that takes advantage of the massive amount of autosomal data made available by genome-wide SNP typing to compare two genomes and determine the precise degree of relatedness between the two individuals.
+The result is a revolutionary new test that redefines the state-of-the-art in kinship analysis.

 Parabon's kinship algorithm analyzes the similarity between two genomes and uses a machine learning model to predict the degree of relatedness of the two individuals.
-In more than 1,000 out-of-sample predictions, this method has proven to be highly accurate while maintaining a very low false-positive rate (i.e., unrelated pairs are almost never mistakenly inferred to be related).
-Accuracy is 100% for parent-offspring, full siblings, and 2nd-degree relatives — i.e., grandparents, aunts and uncles, and half-siblings — and Snapshot can distinguish 6th-degree relatives (e.g., second cousins once removed) from unrelated pairs with greater than 97% accuracy.
+In thousands of out-of-sample predictions, this method has proven to be highly accurate while maintaining a very low false-positive rate (i.e., unrelated pairs are almost never mistakenly inferred to be related).
+This is true across subjects from a range of ethnic backgrounds, including related pairs with different ethnic backgrounds.
+Absolute accuracy is >90% out to 3rd-degree relatives (first cousins), and Snapshot can distinguish 6th-degree relatives (e.g., second cousins once removed) from unrelated pairs with greater than 98% accuracy.

-The Snapshot kinship capability can be used to establish familial relationships between a DNA sample and previously collected DNA samples or among a set of new samples.
+Snapshot Kinship Inference can be used to establish familial relationships between a DNA sample and previously collected DNA samples or among a set of new samples, e.g.:

 Knowledge of these relationships can be used to validate claims of distant kinship, establish relationship networks within groups of interest, or identify remains when close relatives are not available, such as cold cases, mass disasters, or casualties of past conflicts.